aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/property-to-document/_index.md

 title: "How to Animate Cube in 3D Scenes with Aspose.3D for .NET"
 linktitle: Animating Properties to Document in 3D Scenes
 second_title: Aspose.3D .NET API
-description: Learn how to animate cube in 3D scenes using Aspose.3D for .NET.
+description: Learn how to animate cube in 3D scenes using Aspose.3D for .NET and export animated scene FBX.
 This guide shows how to create animation curve, bind keyframes and animate 3D properties.
 weight: 10
 url: /net/animation/property-to-document/
-date: 2026-01-14
+date: 2026-03-28
 ---

 {{< blocks/products/pf/main-wrap-class >}}